 East Bay NSBE collaborative partnerships with schools and Corporations in Silicon Valley and the San Francisco Bay Area, provide robust numeracy and literacy focused STEM Initiatives for 3rd-12th grade scholars and their families.
 We utilize technology as a platform for our STEM Initiatives, that incorporate Khan Academy, to target underserved, underrepresented, rising and low-income 3rd -12th grade students.
 We move the needle for these scholars with our Programs, addressing the unmet need that presents as access to STEM Programs.
 East Bay NSBE provides Saturday Programs , and after school extracurricular science, technology, engineering, mathematics and robotics programs.
 Scholars will access resources that are designed to increase their numeracy and literacy through the social emotional affects of robotics’ team building by working to solve real-world tasks using the engineering process and critical thinking skills to document the activities.
 Successful collaboration with youth-serving organizations and partners, the past 14 years, speak to the numeracy and literacy outcomes we are committed to achieving with technology provide scholars experiences that incorporate 21st Century skills to become competitive in global society.

-Giving students the engineering skills that matter.
+Giving students 21st Century engineering and technical skills that matter.

 Developed by the University of California at Berkeley, this curriculum teaches introductory concepts to basic computer programming fundamentals.
 Students are able to conceptualize a computer problem and build programs to solve it using SNAP.

 The DroneGP program seeks to teach students (ages 6th grade to 12th grade) the skills necessary for a future in engineering.
 Students forge a team and collaboratively work together to build a first person view racing drone, which they will optimize to compete in official time trials.